dnsimple/dnsimple-support/content/articles/dnssec.markdown

 ### Automating key rotation

 If your domain registrar provides an API for managing DS records, you can automate rotation for domains registered outside DNSimple.
-To do this, you must use the `dnssec.rotation_start` and `dnssec.rotation_complete` webhook events.
+To do this, use the `dnssec.rotation_start` and `dnssec.rotation_complete` webhook events.
 You can find more information in [our developer documentation](https://developer.dnsimple.com/v2/webhooks/).

 ## DS records without a corresponding DNSKEY

 When a DS record is present at your domain registrar, but there's no corresponding DNSKEY in your zone, DNSSEC-aware resolvers will fail to resolve your domain.
 For example, with Google Public DNS this will result in a SERVFAIL.
 Clients using a non-DNSSEC-aware resolver will still be able to resolve your domain.
-To fix this issue, you must remove the DS record from your registrar.
+To fix this issue, remove the DS record from your registrar.
 This won't immediately fix resolution for some clients, as they'll see the cached DS record.
 DS record time-to-live values are set by domain registries and may be set to values of 12 hours or more.

 ## Troubleshooting DNSSEC configurations

-The following tools are helpful in troubleshooting DNSSEC configuration issues:
+These tools are helpful for troubleshooting DNSSEC configuration issues:

 - [Verisign DNSSEC Debugger](http://dnssec-debugger.verisignlabs.com/)
 - [DNSViz](http://dnsviz.net/)